khanhicetea/today-i-learned/programming/Get-random-number-from-computer.md

 $number = rand(2,1000)*rand(2,1000);
 ```

-Ok, this made me remember that's same idea of my own in many years ago.
-Then I ask my self, is it good to generate a random number from 2 random number ?
+This made me remember that's same idea of my own in many years ago.
+Then I ask myself, is it good to generate a random number from 2 random numbers ?

-So the main reason that he wrote this was making probability of same number of same time must be low.
-We can know that this will return a random number from 2 to 1000000.
-So why don't we just do that ?
+So the main reason that he wrote this was making probability of same number at same time must be low.
+We can know that this will return a random number from 4 to 1000000.
+So why don't we just do this ?

 ```php
 $number = rand(4,1000000);